 In the world of research, almost any topic you can imagine has been studied.
-Sometimes these studies seem somewhat ridiculous or frivolous to those who are not involved in the research, such as the New York University study that has tracked data since 1968 to see if height made a difference in a person’s marriage.
+For divorce lawyers, sometimes these studies seem somewhat ridiculous or frivolous to those who are not involved in the research, such as the New York University study that has tracked data since 1968 to see if height made a difference in a person’s marriage.
 The study has been collecting data from the same 4,500 families, and in 1986 began recording the height of the men involved.
 The study classified men into three categories: short, average and tall.

 The study found shorter men tended to marry later in life and were 32 percent less likely to divorce.
 Shorter men were also more likely to marry a lesser-educated, younger person and once married, they earned more income than their spouse and had less household responsibility.
 Researchers believe this dynamic exists because shorter men demonstrate their manliness through their ability to provide for their family and as breadwinners they may use that status to get out of housework.
 On the other hand, tall men married earlier in life but also chose to marry women closer to their age and had the same or better education level.
 Researches hypothesize that tall men use their height as a form of attractiveness and thus are able to find better-educated spouses.